 Freerk Ykema is the founder and author of the world renowned Rock and Water Program.

-A Physical Education and Remedial Teacher at Schagen in the north of The Netherlands, Freerk had a keen understanding of and connection with young people who struggled to find their purpose in life, expressing their frustration in anger, withdrawal or inappropriate behaviour.
+A physical education and remedial teacher at Schagen in the north of The Netherlands, Freerk had a keen understanding of young people who struggled to find their purpose in life, expressing their frustration in anger, withdrawal or inappropriate behaviour.

 Inspired by his own experience in schools and his understanding of the physical nature of young people, Freerk developed a unique program using a psycho-physical approach to learning.
 This evolved into the Rock and Water program.

-Freerk Ykema continues to visit Australia annually to connect with his Master Instructors in Australasia, as Director of the Gadaku Rock and Water Institute.
+Freerk Ykema continues to visit Australia annually to connect with his Master Instructors in Australia and New Zealand, as Director of the Gadaku Rock and Water Institute.